*Updated 06/06/2023

 • How long will that fixed rate last?
 1 month?
 6 months?
 A year?
 What happens to my price after that?

-• If I agree to a contract with you, can I end that contract without any an early termination fee or other fees in order to join my city’s community choice aggregation program in July?
+• If I agree to a contract with you, can I end that contract without an early termination fee or other fees to join my city’s community choice aggregation program at a later date?

 I don't want to wait, what do I do?